Aidenzich/note-dbms/docs/proprietary.md

 | `transitive dependency` | Whenever some **indirect relationship** happens to cause `functional dependency (FC)`. e.g. if $A \rightarrow B$ and $B \rightarrow C$ are true, then $A \rightarrow C$ happens to be a `transitive dependency`.  |

 ### Protocol
 In DBMS, a `protocol` refers to the set of rules or conventions that are followed to ensure that updates to a database are made `consistently` and `correctly`, even in the presence of concurrent access by multiple users or applications.
+Check [HERE](./protocol/) for more information.

 | Proprietary | Definition |
 |-|-|